virelay/virelay/docs/source/getting-started/example-project.rst

 Example Project
 ===============

-Creating a project from a classifier and a dataset can be very complex and involved, so if you are just getting started with ViRelAy and only want to get your feet wet, a test project can be randomly generated using a set of scripts available in the ViRelAy GitHub repository under :repo:`docs/examples`.
+Creating a project from a classifier and a dataset can be very complex and involved, so if you are just getting started with ViRelAy and only want to get your feet wet, a test project with random data can be generated using a set of scripts available in the ViRelAy GitHub repository under :repo:`docs/examples`.

 If you have installed ViRelAy from the project's Git repository, then you already have the scripts available under :repo:`docs/examples` (contains general scripts to perform a meta analysis and generate project files) and :repo:`docs/examples/test-project` (contains a script for generating a random dataset and random attributions).
 If you installed ViRelAy from PyPI, then you can download the latest version of the test project scripts from the repository like so: